-Whether you’re having everyone over for a sporting event or you’re preparing the perfect snack for your loved ones, there’s one thing we all can agree on: Queso dips are always welcome.
+Whether you’re having everyone you know over to watch the game or you’re preparing the perfect snack for a few people, there’s one thing we all can agree on: Queso dips are always welcome.
 Most of us are accustomed to the unsatisfactory dips we can find in the chip aisle at the grocery store, but when you taste a homemade queso dip, you know there’s no going back to the jarred stuff.
 There’s not a one-size-fits-all deal with queso, either — you can make yours spiced with peppers or filled with tons of different cheeses for a truly unique take.
 It’s time to pick your favorite flavor of tortilla chip and salsa to go with these must-make queso dip recipes.

 1. Chorizo Queso